JuliaLang/www.julialang.org/drafts/_posts/2012-02-22-julia-proposal.md

 target library development as an especially important use case.
 The TL approach is fairly effective, but requires user annotations for peak performance.
-Julia's multimethods provide a way to collect type "annotations" in a less tedious manner— argument types specify dispatch behavior, so they are part of the functionality of a program instead of being extraneous information.
+Julia's multimethods provide a way to collect type "annotations" in a less tedious manner — argument types specify dispatch behavior, so they are part of the functionality of a program instead of being extraneous information.
 The off-line library analysis step in TL is subsumed by the Julia compiler's routine